Young-Kee Kim elected to American Academy of Arts and Sciences

-Kim is the third researcher from Kavli IPMU to become a member.
-The others are Director Hitoshi Murayama, who was elected in 2013, and Principal Investigator Hirosi Ooguri, who was elected in 2016.
+Kim is the fourth researcher from Kavli IPMU to become a member.
+The others are Principal Investigator David Spergel, who was elected in 2012, Director Hitoshi Murayama, who was elected in 2013, and Principal Investigator Hirosi Ooguri, who was elected in 2016.

 Fields medalist Maryam Mirzakhani, Wolf Prize laureate and immunologist James P. Allison, and Nigerian writer Chimamanda Ngozi Adichie join Kim as some of the 228 new members the Academy has elected this year.

 “I never thought of myself as being in the same category as these accomplished scholars and scientists.
 It is a big surprise and a great honor.
 The honor of election to the American Academy is also a call to service.
 This encourages me to contribute to the society via scientific research and education of the next generation,” said Kim.